 Let’s get down to how and what to plant in the summer!

-Where to Plant
+Where To Plant

-A great benefit of planting in the summer is that your plants will be in full bloom, making it easier to figure out where to best place them in your beds so they have enough room.
+A great benefit of planting in the summer is that many plants will be in full bloom, making it easier to figure out where to best place them in your beds so they have enough room.

 A plant that prefers part shade but tolerates full sun has a better chance of surviving in full sun if it’s planted in spring rather than summer.
 That way the roots have enough time to take hold in the ground before the heat of summer erupts.
 When planted in full sun on a hot summer day, the plant may wilt before it has a chance to situate its roots.

-When to Plant
+When To Plant

 When you plant can be just as important as how you plant.
 It’s best to plant on a cloudy or overcast day, in the early morning or in the evening.
 This will minimize weather-related stress and transpiration loss from leaves.